mickjc750/prnf/README.md

  [width]

  	The minimum number of characters to output.
 	Dynamic width using %* is NOT supported.
+A non-standard method of centering text is provided (see below).

  [.precision]

- 	For strings %s %S, this is the maximum number of characters to read from the source.
+ 	For float %f, this is the number of fractional digits after the '.', valid range is .0 - .8
-	For float %f, this is the number of fractional digits after the '.', valid range is .0 - .8 For decimal integers, this will prepend 0's (if needed) until the total number of digits equals .precision For binary and hex, this specifies the *exact* number of digits to print, default is based on the argument size.
+	For decimal integers, this will prepend 0's (if needed) until the total number of digits equals .precision For binary and hex, this specifies the *exact* number of digits to print, default is based on the argument size.
+	For strings %s %S, This is the maximum number of characters to read from the source.

+	Centering strings: If [width] is specified and precision is .0 %s arguments will centered.
+	**Caution - If you are generating formatting strings at runtime, and generate a %[width].0s, you will NOT get 0 characters.
 	Dynamic precision using %.* is NOT supported.

  Supported [length]: